 - Private finance houses

 - Business angels

 - Start-up loans

 - Private equity

 - Equipment financing

-Bank loans are the most traditional source of business financing and are offered by all high street banks.
+Bank loans are the most traditional source of restaurant financing and are offered by all high street banks.
 Some banks place more of an emphasis on commercial lending, for example, in 2018 Barclays increased its unsecured lending limit from £50,000 to £100,000.

 - Relatively modest levels of interest.